Skip to content

 Low frequencies

-Low frequencies, or bass (20 Hz – 250 Hz), are the foundation of music, giving sound its depth, weight, and rhythmic base.
+Low frequencies, or bass (20 Hz – 250 Hz), form the foundation of music, giving sound depth, weight, and a rhythmic basis.

 .